What is 10DLC compliance for text messaging?

 1. Your legal business name matches exactly what's on your EIN.

-2. Your website has consumer opt-in language and a checkbox anywhere you ask for a telephone number (e.g., contact us form).
-Here's an example: "By providing your phone number, you agree to receive text messages from [COMPANY NAME].
-Message and data rates may apply.
-Message frequency varies."
+2. Website opt-in: Your website has consumer opt-in language and a checkbox anywhere you ask for a telephone number (e.g., contact us form).
+Here's an example: "By providing your phone number, you agree to receive [MESSAGE TYPE] text messages from [COMPANY NAME].
+Message frequency may vary.
+Standard message and data rates may apply.
+Reply STOP to opt out.
+Reply HELP for help.
+Consent is not a condition of purchase.
+We will not share mobile information with third parties for promotional or marketing purposes.
+View our privacy policy here [LINK TO PRIVACY POLICY]."

-3. Your website has a privacy policy that is compliant with 10DLC regulations and discoverable from the same page where you collect phone numbers.
+3. Website opt-in: Your website has a privacy policy that is compliant with 10DLC regulations and discoverable from the same page where you collect phone numbers.
 The policy should cover these crucial aspects:

 1. Explicitly state that your organization does not share or sell personal information with third parties without consent, except when legally required to do so.
 Here's an example of what to include: [COMPANY NAME] maintains strict privacy policies to protect the personal information of our users obtained for text message communications.
 This information is never sold, rented, released, or traded to others without prior consent or legal obligation.
 Any sharing of information with third parties is solely for the purpose of fulfilling the organization's obligations to the user.
 We guarantee that it will never be shared with third parties for marketing purposes.